Click here for a 12 minute video and panel discussion featuring experts talking about what Holocaust distortion is and what you can do about it.

 In May 2023, the Biden-Harris Administration released the first-ever U.S. National Strategy to Counter Antisemitism.

 The new USC Shoah Foundation IWitness site offers educational resources, witness testimonies and practical tools to build resilience to antisemitism and learn about its contemporary and historical manifestations.

-Explore a comprehensive list of teaching resources, online databases, classroom materials, and survivor testimonial archives from renowned Holocaust institutions and organizations around the world.
+Explore online teaching guides, databases, classroom materials, and survivor testimonial archives from leading Holocaust institutions, museums, and educational organizations.

-This volume features insights from intensive Holocaust-related education at QCC and offers four approaches to designing innovative and integrative pedagogies for college students.
+This book features insights from Holocaust education at QCC, as well as four approaches to designing innovative pedagogies for college students.
 Click here for the library guide.